-We have an obligation to each other, our shareholders, customers, and our suppliers to make all business decisions solely on the basis of sound business judgment.
-A conflict of interest may occur when an individual's private interests or relationships interfere - or even appears to interfere - with the interests of the Company.
+A conflict of interest occurs when an individual's private interest interferes - or even appears to interfere - with the interests of the Company.
 Conflicts of interest, potential conflicts of interest and even the appearance of a conflict of interest must be avoided due to the potential for injury to Hecla or its reputation.
-Conflicts of interest may include: